 Scientists calibrate a continuous water quality monitoring sonde and record water quality data near Hammonds Ferry, SC.

 Interested in learning more about Phinizy Center research?

-Contact our Director of Research for research policies and to schedule a visit of the Water Quality Research Lab: firstname.lastname@example.org, 706-396-1425.
+Contact our Research Manager for research policies and to schedule a visit of the Water Quality Research Lab: Rachael.email@example.com, 706-396-1425.

 Long-term Savannah River Water Quality

 Since 2005, Phinizy Center Research Team has monitored water quality along the Savannah River, from North Augusta, South Carolina, to Clyo, Georgia.
 We use water quality sondes to collect multi-parameter data, including temperature, specific conductance, pH, and dissolved oxygen at 15-minute intervals.
 We analyze monthly water samples for total nitrogen, total phosphorus, nitrate + nitrite, ammonia, total organic carbon, and dissolved organic carbon.
 We examine short- and long-term changes in water quality along the Savannah River, the effects of dams on features like the Augusta Shoals, and parameterize water quality models.
 As the most geographically and temporally comprehensive water quality dataset available for the Savannah River, these results inform stakeholders surrounding the Savannah River, including the Georgia Environmental Protection Division (EPD) and US Environmental Protection Agency (EPA).

 This map of the Savannah River shows Phinizy Center water quality sampling sites (dark blue circle: continuous monitoring + water samples; light blue circle: water samples only).
 Significant locations along the river are indicated (red rectangle: dams; white triangle: industry).